-"SEC.
-121. The purpose of this part is to provide payments to States to assist in the development of a comprehensive system and a coordinated array of services and other assistance for persons with developmental disabilities through the conduct of, and appropriate planning and coordination of, administrative activities, Federal priority activities, and a State priority activity, in order to support persons with developmental disabilities to achieve their maximum potential through increased independence, productivity, and integration into the community.
+Sec.
+121. [42 U.S.C.
+6021] The purpose of this part is to provide payments to States to assist in the development of a comprehensive system and a coordinated array of services and other assistance for persons with developmental disabilities and their families through the conduct of, and appropriate planning and coordination of, administrative activities, Federal priority activities, and a State priority activity, in order to support persons with developmental disabilities to achieve their maximum potential through increased independence, productivity, and integration into the community.

-"STATE PLANS
+STATE PLANS

-"SEC.
-122. (a) Any State desiring to take advantage of this part must have a State plan submitted to and approved by the Secretary under this section.
+Sec.
+122. [42 U.S.C.
+6022] (a) Any State desiring to take advantage of this part must have a State plan submitted to and approved by the Secretary under this section.

-(b) In order to be approved by the Secretary under this section, a State plan must meet the following requirements: "(1)(A) The plan must provide for the establishment of a State Planning Council in accordance with section 124. "(B) The plan must designate the State agency which shall administer or supervise the administration of the State plan (hereafter in this part referred to as the 'designated State agency').
-Except as provided in subsection (e), the designated State agency may be-
+(b) In order to be approved by the Secretary under this section, a State plan must meet the following requirements:

+(1) (A) The plan must provide for the establishment of a State Planning Council in accordance with section 124.

+i navar sas areas i

+(B) The plan must designate the State agency (hereafter in this part referred to as the "designated")

+State agency") which, on behalf of the State, shall receive, account for, and disburse funds under this part based on the State plan required in section 122, and shall provide required assurances and other administrative support services.
+Except as provided in subsection (e), the designated State agency may be --

-"(i) the State Planning Council required under subparagraph (A) if such Council may be the designated State agency under the laws of the State;
+(i) the State Planning Council required under subparagraph (A) if such Council may be the designated State agency under the laws of the

+State;

-"(ii) a State agency that does not provide or pay for services made available to persons with developmental disabilities; or
+(ii) a State agency that does not provide or pay for services made available to persons with developmental disabilities; or planning office.

-- "(iii) a State office, including the immediate office of the Governor of the State or a State planning office. - "(C) The plan must provide that the State agency designated under subparagraph (B) will keep such records and afford such access thereto as the Secretary or the State Planning Council finds necessary. - "(D) The plan must provide for such fiscal control and fund accounting procedures as may be necessary to assure the proper disbursement of and accounting for funds paid to the State under this part.
+(iii) a State office, including the immediate office of the Governor of the State or a State

+(C) The plan must provide that the State agency designated under subparagraph (B) will keep such records and afford such access thereto as the Secretary or the State Planning Council finds necessary.

+(D) The plan must provide for such fiscal control and fund accounting procedures as may be necessary to assure the proper disbursement of and accounting for funds paid to the State under this part.

-"(2) The plan must-
+(2) The plan must-